SU-NLP/Event-Clustering-within-News-Articles/README.md

 # Event-Clustering-within-News-Articles

-Event Clustering within News Articles accepted to AESPEN in LREC 2020.

-Faik Kerem Örs, Süveyda Yeniterzi, Reyyan Yeniterzi
+Faik Kerem Örs, Süveyda Yeniterzi and Reyyan Yeniterzi.
+"Event Clustering within News Articles", <em>Proceedings of the Automated Extraction of Socio-Political Events from News (AESPEN) Workshop as part of the Language Resources and Evaluation Conference (LREC)</em>, 2020.
+(Proposed system ranked 1st in the shared task)